doga/jsonapi_for_rails/README.md

 A [Rails](http://rubyonrails.org/) 4+ plugin for providing a [JSONAPI v1.0](http://jsonapi.org/format/1.0/) API from your application with very little coding.

 ## Installation
+*jsonapi_for_rails* is not production-ready yet, and should be installed accordingly as follows.

 ### Official version